-Building/Structure Level of Impact Before Mitigation Identified Impacts Level of Impact After Mitigation Demolition (Project Level) Berkeley Center (3000) Significant The Berkeley Center is a contributor to the Mid-Century Modern Campus Expansion Historic District.
+Building/Structure Level of Impact Before Mitigation Identified Impacts Level of Impact After Mitigation De emolition (Project Level) Berkeley Center (3000) Significant The Berkeley Center is a contributor to the Mid-Century Modern Campus Expansion Historic District.
 Demolition of an historical resource is a significant unavoidable impact.
 Significant (demolition of an historical resource cannot be mitigated below a level of significance) See MM-CUL-1 Horticulture (1600) Less than significant The horticulture complex was found not eligible under all NRHP, CRHR, and City designation criteria.
 Therefore, it is not a historical resource.
 Less than significant No mitigation required Theatre Arts (1300) Significant The Theatre Arts building is a contributor to the Mid-Century Modern Campus Expansion Historic District.
 Demolition of an historical resource is a significant unavoidable impact.
-Significant (demolition of an historical resource cannot be mitigated below a level of significance) See MM-CUL-1 Music (1100) Significant The Music building is a contributor to the Mid-Century Modern Campus Expansion Historic District.
+Significant (demolition of an historical resource cannot be mitigated below a level of significance) Music (1100) Significant The Music building is a contributor to the Mid-Century Modern Campus Expansion Historic District.
 Demolition of an historical resource is a significant unavoidable impact.
 Significant (demolition of an historical resource cannot be mitigated below a level of significance) See MM-CUL-1

-Level of Impact Level of Impact After Building/Structure Before Mitigation Identified Impacts Mitigation Student Services (2000) Less than significant The Student Services building was found Less than significant - not eligible under all NRHP, CRHR, and City designation criteria.
-Therefore, it is not No mitigation required a historical resource.
-Media Services-Academic Less than significant The temporary Media Services building was Less than significant Computing-Maintenance found not eligible under all NRHP, CRHR, and Operation Shops and City designation criteria.
+Level of Impact Level of Impact After Building/Structure Before Mitigation Identified Impacts Mitigation Student Services (2000) Less than significant The Student Services building was found Less than significant not eligible under all NRHP, CRHR, and City designation criteria.
+Therefore, it is not No mitigation required Madia Cambaa Aaadamia Lead the market (Caral a historical resource.
+L Media Services-Academic Less than significant The temporary Media Services building was Less than significant Computing-Maintenance and Operation Shops found not eligible under all NRHP, CRHR, and City designation criteria.
 Therefore, it is No mitigation required (2300) not a historical resource.
-Classrooms (1955-1960) Less than significant The temporary classroom buildings were Less than significant found not eligible under all NRHP, CRHR, and City designation criteria.
-Therefore, No mitigation required (4004 4004) they are not historical resources.
-1 0 ' ' ' ' Classrooms (1901-1904) Less than significant The temporary classroom buildings were Less than significant found not eligible under all NRHP, CRHR, NI CORP.
-CO.
-C. C. C. C. and City designation criteria.
-Therefore, No mitigation required Office (2200) Laga than significant they are not historical resources.
-Lass than simplificant Office (2200) Less than significant The temporary Micro Computer Lab Less than significant building was found not eligible under all NRHP, CRHR, and City designation criteria.
-No mitigation required Therefore, it is not a historical resource.
-No miligation required Child Development (1800, Less than significant The temporary classroom buildings were Less than significant 1810, 1820, and 1830) Less than significant found not eligible under all NRHP, CRHR, Less than significant 1010, 1020, and 1030) and City designation criteria.
+No minganon required Classrooms (1955-1960) Less than significant The temporary classroom buildings were Less than significant 010331001113 (1700 1700) 2000 than Significant found not eligible under all NRHP, CRHR, 2033 than significant and City designation criteria.
 Therefore, No mitigation required they are not historical resources.
-140 miligation required Demolition (Program Level) 428, 434, and 438 East Less than significant These buildings were found not eligible Less than significant Chapman Avenue and Loss than significant under all NRHP, CRHR and City Loss than significant 400 North Newell Place designation criteria.
-Therefore, they are not No mitigation required 100 1101111110110111111000 historical resources.
-110 magaaon roquilou Renovation (Project Level) Math (600) , , . stomany organicalit contributor to the Fullerton Junior College after implementation of Campus Historic District.
-Proposed MM-CUL-2 and MM- renovation activities have the potential to CUL-3 significantly impact the building. - Potentially significant impacts include: -alteration/removal of interior CDFs -new exterior fenestrations for air intakes -replacement of original handrails -ADA renovations
+3 1 Classrooms (1901-1904) Less than significant The temporary classroom buildings were Less than significant found not eligible under all NRHP, CRHR, and City designation criteria.
+Therefore, No mitigation required 0.55 (0.0.0) they are not historical resources.
+Office (2200) Less than significant The temporary Micro Computer Lab Less than significant building was found not eligible under all No mitigation required NRHP, CRHR, and City designation criteria.
+Therefore, it is not a historical resource.
+No mitigation required Child Development (1800, Less than significant The temporary classroom buildings were Less than significant 1810, 1820, and 1830) Less than significant found not eligible under all NRHP, CRHR, Less than significant 1010, 1020, and 1030) and City designation criteria.
+Therefore, No mitigation required they are not historical resources. - 110 minganom roquirou Dei molition (Program Level) 428, 434, and 438 East Less than significant These buildings were found not eligible Less than significant Chapman Avenue and , and the second under all NRHP, CRHR and City 400 North Newell Place designation criteria.
+Therefore, they are not No mitigation required historical resources.
+Renovation (Project Level) Math (600) Potentially significant The Math building was found eligible as a Less than significant contributor to the Fullerton Junior College after implementation of Campus Historic District.
+Proposed MM-CUL-2 and MM- renovation activities have the potential to CUL-3 significantly impact the building.
+Potentially significant impacts include: -alteration/removal of interior CDFs -new exterior fenestrations for air intakes -replacement of original handrails -ADA renovations